denis-3/freeda-play-okx-hackathon-mar2023/README.md

 `npx parcel index.html -p 80`.

 Go to [`http://localhost`](http://localhost) to interact with the webserver.
 You should also install [OKX Wallet](https://www.okx.com/web3) for your browser to interact with the smart contract.
+To obtain the test ERC-20 token (to purchase Athlete NFT and Freeda Pass), click on your "USDC" balance in the top right corner of the app and it will start a contract interaction to mint you 100 test ERC-20 coins.

 We have deployed an instance of this webserver to a DigitalOcean droplet at [`http://143.244.153.222/`](http://143.244.153.222/).